andrew-johnson-4/lsts-tutorial/src/proof/trivial.md

 # Trivial Proofs

 Some proofs are so simple that just stating the goal is enough for our system to infer the validity of the proof.
-Most commonly this happens with value manipulation where constant folding with infer that a statement is true without any further work from the programmer.
+Most commonly this happens with value manipulation where constant folding will infer that a statement is true without any further work from the programmer.

 ```lsts
 forall x:Integer. x + 0 == x;